 The Khasa-Malla Kingdom, often referred to as the Khasa Kingdom or Yatse in Tibetan, stands as a significant chapter in the medieval history of the Himalayas, emerging around the 11th century in the regions that are now part of far-western Nepal and Uttarakhand, India.
 This kingdom was ruled by the Khasa tribe, a powerful ethnic group whose rulers bore the family name "Malla"—a title that should not be confused with the later and more widely recognized Malla dynasty of the Kathmandu Valley.
 The Khasa Malla kings were influential figures who controlled vast territories across western Nepal from the 11th to the 14th centuries.
 This period marked a crucial era in the region's history, with the Khasa-Malla Kingdom extending its influence through military conquests, cultural integration, and strategic alliances.

+The origins of the Khasa people are deeply embedded in ancient Indian mythology and history.
+They are mentioned in several legendary texts, including the Mahabharata, as a prominent tribe of the northern frontiers.
+Inscriptions dating from the 8th to the 13th centuries CE further corroborate the existence and prominence of the Khasas, establishing them as a dominant force in the Himalayan region.
+The Khasa Malla Kingdom was characterized by a loose federation of principalities that, while independent in nature, were united under the overarching authority of the Khasa kings.
+This feudal structure allowed the kingdom to manage vast and diverse territories, particularly around the Karnali River basin, which served as the heartland of the Khasa Malla domain.
 One of the most notable figures in the kingdom's history was King Nāgarāja, also known as Jāveśvara, who reigned in the 12th century.
 Nāgarāja, hailing from Khāripradeśa (present-day Ngari Province), was a formidable warrior-king who expanded the Khasa Malla Kingdom significantly.
 He conquered the Jumla Kingdom, a principal domain in the central Himalayas, and extended his rule eastward to the Bheri River, westward to the Satluj River, and northward to the Mayum pass in Tibet.
 His establishment of the capital at Semjā marked a significant consolidation of Khasa power, laying the groundwork for future expansions.
 The Khasa Malla dynasty, which likely originated even earlier than the 11th century, saw its influence grow under Nāgarāja's leadership, with his conquests and administrative reforms bolstering the kingdom's prominence in the region.

 The kingdom reached its zenith under the rule of King Prithvi Malla, who ascended to the throne around 1413 A.D.
 Prithvi Malla is widely regarded as the most renowned and effective ruler of the Khasa Malla dynasty, overseeing a period of great territorial expansion and consolidation.
 Under his reign, the Khasa Malla Kingdom reached its greatest extent, encompassing regions such as Guge, Purang, and parts of what is now Nepal, stretching from Dullu in the southwest to Kaskikot in the east.
 This era of prosperity, however, was short-lived.
 Following Prithvi Malla's death, the kingdom began to fragment, leading to its eventual disintegration into smaller states that formed the Baise rajya confederacy—a group of 22 principalities that continued to wield power in the region, albeit on a much smaller scale.